-The Tuscola County Juvenile Office state consists of a Chief Probation Officer and four Intensive Probation Officers.
+The Tuscola County Juvenile Office state consists of a Chief Probation Officer and three Intensive Probation Officers.
 The Court probation staff makes recommendations to provide direct supervision to wards of the court, enforces court orders, implements treatment plans, refers youth for treatment, and if ordered places and supervises wards in residential treatment facilities.

 In addition to providing probation services, the Juvenile Office has alternative programs that will assist juveniles and their families.

 Telephone: Linda Strasz 989-672-3859 or email at firstname.lastname@example.org

 Tuscola County's In-Home-Care Intensive Probation Program works with adjudicated youth at risk of being placed out-of-home.
 The program provides "intensive" services to court wards on probation that are not responding to traditional court services.
 Juveniles are seen at least once a week, with school and other activities closely monitored.
 The goal of the program is to treat youth in the community and avoid out of home placement.

 The School Truancy/Delinquency Prevention Program is designed to provide direct services to the most behaviorally challenged, at risk students in Tuscola County.
 Youth targeted for the program are likely, through their non-attendance in school, to come under the jurisdiction of the courts.

 This program is a joint venture between the Family Division and the Tuscola County Intermediate School District.
 The TCISD has been contracted to act as the fiduciary and has received funding from all area school districts, enabling the hiring of a full time prevention specialist.
 The Prevention Specialist provides guidance to youth and their families, attempting to improve school performance and avoid court involvement.